99CCC/ClickerGame/Docs/DevLog.md

+## 14.09.2024
+We managed to fix the bug with the clickpower not updating, altough we didnt find the root cause for the CPS acting up.
+Issue is that the value of the totalCPS gets set to 12 after 2 upgrades, but its only possible to buy the item Moneyprinter, which would give you 8 power meaning you should only have 8 CPS.
+The bug about the timer being too fast also seems to be there, but this might just be a symptom of the totalCPS not being assigned the correct value.
+BuildingPanel = 8
+CounterContainer = 12
+CpsContainer = 12

 ## 13.09.2024
 We managed to fix the for loop logic and have a working-ish dictionary only problem is that said dictionary lead the CounterCointainers functions